KKyang/MHSX2/README.md

-# Monster Hunter Frontier G Equipment Configurator
+# Monster Hunter Frontier G Equipment Configurator (Fork & Backup)

 This is an equipment configurator for MHFG.
 Original by ◆7SJ5A6iS9s.